stylelint/awesome-stylelint/README.md

 - [stylelint-plugin-stylus](https://github.com/ota-meshi/stylelint-plugin-stylus) - stylelint plugin for [Stylus](https://stylus-lang.com/).
 - [stylelint-css-modules](https://github.com/juanca/stylelint-css-modules) - A set of rules to enforce CSS modules architecture.
 - [stylelint-no-restricted-syntax](https://github.com/niksy/stylelint-no-restricted-syntax) - Stylelint rule to disallow specified syntax, similar to ESLint `no-restricted-syntax`.
+- [stylelint-no-unresolved-module](https://github.com/niksy/stylelint-no-unresolved-module) - Ensures that module (import-like or `url`) can be resolved to a module on the file system.

 ## Tools